CurlyMoo/energylogging/README.md

 ## The client

-1. Put the fils from the `client` folder on your server
+1. Put the files from the `client` folder on your server
 2. Change the server, password, username, and database settings in the `gas.php` and `electricity.php` files